Multiple Physics Pretraining for Physical Surrogate Models: Acknowledgments

-\subsubsection{Acknowledgments}
+Similarly, many physically interesting tasks require handling incomplete or noisy data.
+While certain datasets in PDEBench do not provide all relevant physical fields (the Shallow Water equations, for instance, only contain $h$ rather than full velocity fields needed to simulate the data) all the data that is available is observed at every grid point without noise.
+It remains to be seen if these approaches generalize to settings without this type of clean data.

+Finally, as these are early days in the development of foundation models for physics, the limits of transfer in these spaces are poorly understood.
+PDEBench, which we used here, is constructed from largely fluid-like data.
+While we demonstrated strong transfer benefits from pretraining, it remains to be seen how far away from the training distribution or training tasks these benefits persist.
+It is even an open question how to define distance in this space.
+Future work will need to expand data diversity to push these questions and others forward.
+MPP opens up many new research directions and paves the way for this development in the future.

+\section{Acknowledgments}

 The computations in this work were, in part, run at facilities supported by the Scientific Computing Core at the Flatiron Institute, a division of the Simons Foundation.
 M.P. is supported by the Department of Energy, Office of Science under contract number DE-AC02-05CH11231.
 M.M. would like to thank Jed Brown for his valuable insight on the simulation data.
+Polymathic AI acknowledges support provided by the Simons Foundation and Schmidt Sciences, LLC.